Bira/octopus-carnival/_drafts/dfrpg-ads-disads-skills.md

 Disadvantages have _negative_ point costs, so they give you more points to spend elsewhere.
 For Dungeon Fantasy, the default disadvantage limit is -50.
 That's the maximum amount of problems your PC can start with.
-Lowered secondary characteristics count against this limit.
+Lowered attributes and secondary characteristics count against this limit.

 Many disadvantages can be "bought off" in play with earned character points.
 They can also be acquired in play, usually due to the kind of misfortune